Deeper Than Deep Space.

 Yes, there is still willful “science” ignorance and plot holes so big you could drive a herd of Balthusian blubber beasts through them:

 - Why does David Bowie’s wife (Iman) take Kirk and Bones outside the magnetic field when she’s trying to get them recaptured anyway?
 (Kirk engages in art-imitating-life self-deprecation here when he has to fight an impostor Kirk.)

 - Shouldn’t they have Klingon translation computers onboard the Enterprise by now, rather than thumbing through actual hardbound books?
-Stupid scene, made stupider by Chekov’s implausible reason for not being able to use the computer to translate.
+Stupid scene, made stupider by Chekov’s (Walter Koenig) implausible reason for not being able to use the computer to translate.

-- Uhura figures out how to pinpoint a cloaked Bird of Prey: “the thing must have an exhaust pipe,” meaning they had to pinpoint its heat signature and fire at it.
+- Uhura (Nichelle Nichols) figures out how to pinpoint a cloaked Bird of Prey: “the thing must have an exhaust pipe,” meaning they had to pinpoint its heat signature and fire at it.
 One of those moments when you put your hands over your face in embarrassment and wonder where to start explaining to these astronauts that deep space vehicles don’t operate like atmospheric vehicles; that a vehicle with faster-than-light capability is not converting gasoline to carbon monoxide for energy – but why bother?
 In this supposedly science-based movie unencumbered by any actual science – she’s right!

 the future is the past revisited